MooersLab/latex-voice-in/README.md

-# latex-voice-in: LaTeX related voice commands for Voice In Plus
+# latex-voice-in: Voice In Plus commands for LaTeX